-- start Japanese in Year 7 - · consolidate their language learning from primary school.
+- start Japanese in Year 7 - consolidate their language learning from primary school.

 - Self-introductions and greetings

-- · Meeting new people
+- Meeting new people

 - Personal identity

-- · Japanese students' interests
+- Japanese students' interests

-- · Intercultural understanding
+- Intercultural understanding

-- · Imaginary characters
+- Imaginary characters

-- · Japanese writing systems
+- Japanese writing systems

 Students are required to participate in three 70-minute online lessons per week.
-In addition to the online lessons, students are required to complete tasks on the Education Perfect learning program and complete other tasks and projects as required by the Japanese teacher.
+In addition to the online lessons, students are required to complete tasks on OneNote, the Education Perfect learning program, homework and projects as set by the Japanese teacher.